mark-summerfield/sortedmap/README.md

 # sortedmap

-This package provides a generic red-black tree implementation.
-It is in effect a `<` ordered key-value map.
+This package provides a generic sorted map (i.e., a `<` ordered key-value map) based on a red-black tree.

 ## License